N A O M I L O V E

 In 1999 I moved back to Boulder to attend The Rocky Mountain School for Botanical Studies.
 I loved every moment of my three years at herb school and graduated a Certified Clinical Herbalist/Nutritionist.
-I have had the honor of learning from some of the best herbal teachers in the world, some through the school and some through herbal conferences or personal relationships; David Hoffman, Rosita Arvigo, Susan Weed, Rosemary Gladstar, Matthew Becker, Feather Jones, Paul Bergner, Sevensong, James Snow, Matthew Wood, Ryan Drum, Juliette de Baïracli Levy, Mindy Green, Brigitte Mars, Ann Drucker, Jyoti Wind, Deborah Francis, Alakananda Ma, Jeannine Parvati Baker, Terry Willard, David Winston, Rebecca Luna and Michael Moore to name a few.
+I have had the honor of learning from the worlds best herbal teachers some through the school and some through herbal conferences or personal relationships; David Hoffman, Rosita Arvigo, Susan Weed, Rosemary Gladstar, Matthew Becker, Feather Jones, Paul Bergner, Sevensong, James Snow, Matthew Wood, Ryan Drum, Juliette de Baïracli Levy, Mindy Green, Brigitte Mars, Ann Drucker, Jyoti Wind, Deborah Francis, Alakananda Ma, Jeannine Parvati Baker, Terry Willard, David Winston, Rebecca Luna and Michael Moore to name a few.
 I was living in a teepee back in those days, in Boulder while in school, which makes it seem even more romantic when I look back on those times.

 While at herb school I also began my studies in Shamanic Healing first with Shamanic Healer and Astrologer Jyoti Wind.
 Studying astrology gave me a deeper understanding of the general blueprint we each come into the world with and how the plants and the cosmos affect our lives on a very intrinsic level.

 When I was a teen I read the book, Sastun, My apprenticeship with a Maya Healer, by Rosita Arvigo.
 Ann was good friends with Rosita and inspired me to go down to Belize and immerse myself in the Maya tradition of healing.
-It was a lovely healing experience for me.
-It was so empowering to learn about the body in a different way than I had ever before and learn the rituals, ceremonies and modalities the indigenous Maya healers had used for thousands of years.
+It was so empowering to learn about the female body in a different way than I had ever before.
+We learned the rituals, ceremonies and modalities the indigenous Maya healers had used for thousands of years to support women and men in coming home to their truest selves.
 I had the opportunity to study with Rosita Arvigo, Miss Beatrice Waight and Miss Granny Hortense, from whom I learned Maya Abdominal Massage and Spiritual Healing from the Maya tradition.

 My first official employment as a massage therapist was at the Four Seasons Resort on the island of Lanai, Hawaii.
 I considered this time as clinic time, a place to gain valuable visceral experience.
 I had the opportunity to work with literally thousands of clients over the five years I was there.
-I was an undercover healer there, as it was hard on my heart to work there in many ways, but the constant views of the Pacific ocean, the rainbows, dolphins and whales in the distance, made it all worth it.
+I was an undercover healer there, as it was hard on my heart to work there in many ways, but the views of the Pacific ocean, the rainbows, dolphins and whales in the distance, made it all worth it.
 I also have to say that I learned the art of excellent standards, giving me something that, in many ways, sets me apart in the healing world.

 While living on Maui I studied Somatic Movement.
 Similar to Syntropy, this technique combines Feldenkrais Method and Alexander Technique to support recalibration of the nervous system, brain and muscle connections through slow movements that work to bypass the sensory motor cortex of the brain, thus reestablishing functional calibration and functional movement of the muscles.
 This work has influenced my hands on healing and yoga teachings in a profound way and it’s a modality I weave into what I call embodied movement.